henry-md/handshake-apply-bot/README.md

 ## Notes:
 - Track how many jobs you've applied to with the bot, and other things at `utils/tracking.json`

-## Soon to be features:
+## Future ideas:
-- I'm in the process of making `apply_robust.py` — Handshake is a buggy site.
+- I've started `apply_robust.py` but it's not currently functional — Handshake is a buggy site.
 With or without a bot, sometimes you get the "Job Not Found" error for every single job.
 Sometimes your sesison times out.
 The file would be able to re-open a new driver and start immediately applying for new jobs from where it left off, reading from the logs of the previous session in job_tracking.json.
 - If apply_robust.py becomes reliable enough, it could be scheduled as a CRON job and become a background process, running 24/7 until you apply to everything!
 This bot can run in a headless state (i.e. the browser is not needed)

 <br>